datafolklabs/cement/doc/source/dev/plugins.rst

 Plugin Configuration Settings
 -----------------------------

-There are a few settings related to how plugins are loaded under the 'base' section of your application's configuration.
+There are a few settings related to how plugins are loaded under the applications Meta options.
 These are:

 plugin_config_dir
 ^^^^^^^^^^^^^^^^^